bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Released with JavaScript Support, Coroutines and more.md

 P.S.
 Running on multiple platforms is a strategic direction for Kotlin.
 With 1.1 we can run on servers, desktops, Android devices and browsers, but in the future we are going to compile Kotlin to native code and run on many more platforms (including, for example, iOS and embedded devices).
 A great team here at JetBrains is working on this project, and we are expecting to show something interesting fairly soon.
 This does not target any particular release yet, though.
 # Installation instructions

-As always, you can <strong>try Kotlin online</strong> at  [try.kotlinlang.org](http://try.kotlinlang.org/) .
+As always, you can **try Kotlin online** at  [try.kotlinlang.org](http://try.kotlinlang.org/) .
-<strong>In Maven/Gradle</strong>: Use `1.1.0` as the version number for the compiler and the standard library.
+**In Maven/Gradle**: Use `1.1.0` as the version number for the compiler and the standard library.
 See the docs  [here](http://kotlinlang.org/docs/reference/using-gradle.html) .
-<strong>In IntelliJ IDEA</strong>: 2017.1 has Kotlin 1.1 bundled, in earlier versions Install or update the Kotlin plugin to version 1.1.
+**In IntelliJ IDEA**: 2017.1 has Kotlin 1.1 bundled, in earlier versions Install or update the Kotlin plugin to version 1.1.
-<strong>In Android Studio</strong>: Install or update the plugin through <em>Plugin Manager</em>.
+**In Android Studio**: Install or update the plugin through <em>Plugin Manager</em>.
-<strong>In Eclipse</strong>: install the plugin using  [Marketplace](https://marketplace.eclipse.org/content/kotlin-plugin-eclipse) .
+**In Eclipse**: install the plugin using  [Marketplace](https://marketplace.eclipse.org/content/kotlin-plugin-eclipse) .
-<strong>The command-line compiler</strong> can be downloaded from the  [Github release page](https://github.com/JetBrains/kotlin/releases/tag/v1.1) .
+**The command-line compiler** can be downloaded from the  [Github release page](https://github.com/JetBrains/kotlin/releases/tag/v1.1) .
-<strong>Compatibility</strong>.
+**Compatibility**.
 In Kotlin 1.1 the language and the standard library are  [backwards compatible (modulo bugs)](http://kotlinlang.org/docs/reference/compatibility.html) : if something compiled and ran in 1.0, it will keep working in 1.1.
 To aid big teams that update gradually, we provide a compiler switch that disables new features.
 [Here](http://kotlinlang.org/docs/reference/compatibility.html#binary-compatibility-warnings)  is a document covering possible pitfalls.
 <em>Have a nice Kotlin!</em>
 P.S.
 See discussions on  [Reddit](https://www.reddit.com/r/programming/comments/5wvpv8/kotlin_11_released_with_javascript_support/)  and  [Hacker News](https://news.ycombinator.com/item?id=13763483)